 Audition/Interview Dates and Locations

 VSU Theatre & Dance conducts auditions and interviews for admission to all areas of the degree programs and consideration for scholarships that may be available.
-We plan to return to face to face auditions and interviews for prospective students.
-On campus auditions will be Saturday, February 26, 2022.
-These materials should be submitted no later than February 19, 2022.
+Please note, the theatre track auditions and interviews for acceptance into the Theatre degree program are in addition to the VSU admissions process.

 The scholarships page details opportunities that may be available to Theatre and Dance students.

 VSU Theatre & Dance will conduct on campus auditions for students already attending VSU who have yet to be accepted into the Dance, Musical Theatre, or Performance Tracks.

 For Musical Theatre, you should prepare 32 bars each for two contrasting songs and a monologue.
 An accompanist will be provided.
 Please list song titles, source material, composer and lyricist.
 Musical Theatre candidates will also participate in the dance class/audition with Dancers.
 See below.